For your application to be accepted to an MBA program, it should illustrate how you will contribute to your MBA class. Read on to learn:

 Business schools look for candidates who not only have something to gain from an MBA program, but also something to contribute.
 Think about that.
 What can you contribute to an MBA class?
-Meet two students who have already answered this question, and then explore the different types of contributions you can demonstrate through your application.
+We invite you to explore the different types of contributions you can demonstrate through your application by reading about two students who have already answered this question.
 You might also want to take a look at our guide to crafting your best MBA application.

 We also know that if you aren't yet sure you see yourself as an MBA candidate, you may not feel ready to even approach the "What can you contribute" question, and that's okay—you’ll soon discover that self-reflection is a big part of the MBA application process.